 The antenna transmits radio frequency (RF) energy that is potentially harmful.
-Whenever the system is powered on, make sure everyone stays more than 36 feet (11 m) away from the antenna.
-As shown in the illustration, no hazard exists directly below the antenna.
+Whenever the system is powered on, make sure everyone stays more than 32 ft (10 m) away from the antenna within its 7.7-75° elevation range.
+No hazard exists directly above the antenna and anywhere below the antenna's mounting plane.